didas72/Primes/README.md

 * Amount of numbers already checked
 * Primes found so far

-With these values the programs are able to pause jobs, group them into 'batches', and run them independently from other computers.
+With these values the programs are able to pause jobs, run them independently from other computers and group them into 'batches'.
+Batches are just a way to ensure we never have too many PrimeJob files in one directorym the programs place them in separate folders for easier access.

 This stucture can also be written to disk with minimal modification on older versions and no modificaion at all on v1.2.0.

 In v1.2.0 compression was finally introduced.
 Before the files themselves had no compression and the primes found would be stored as raw UInt64s but after a few weeks of leaving the programs working the total file size was reaching 100GB.
 This is when we decided to implement compression in the file structure itself.

 There algorithms two compression algorithms implemented at the moment, both very similar.
 The first one, Optimized Numerical Sequence Storage or ONSS, was written by PeakRead and uses reference values and offsets to store primes.
 The second one, Numerical Chain Compression (NNC) by me, works by having a starting value and storing the difference between said value and the coming ones.
-Both algorithms are inspired in existing algorithms, we just optimised them for our purpose.
+Both of our algorithms are inspired in existing algorithms, we just optimised them for our purpose.